Misophonia - A Giving Smarter Guide

 Philanthropic capital can play a pivotal role in biomedical research, especially in emerging scientific disciplines, as donors’ funding can support pilot studies needed to develop an evidence base that will attract additional research grants from larger grant programs.
 Smart philanthropic programs can accelerate progress by promoting interdisciplinary collaboration and principles of open science.
 Through this Center of Strategic Philanthropy's "Giving Smarter Guide," we hope to encourage philanthropic funding that will target research programs that cross multiple disciplines, require data sharing or collaboration, or ask funded researchers to contribute to the field through mentorship or other activities.

 We have identified specific areas where carefully targeted funding, particularly philanthropic capital, could have an outsized impact on the field.
-To further this effort, The REAM Foundation has partnered with the Milken Institute Center for Strategic Philanthropy to hold the first open grant program focused on misophonia.
-Proposals will be accepted through April 12, 2019.
-To learn more about this opportunity, please download the RFP or reach out to our team at firstname.lastname@example.org.
+To further this effort, The REAM Foundation has partnered with the Milken Institute Center for Strategic Philanthropy to hold an open grant program focused on misophonia.
+Proposals will be accepted through Friday, March 13, 2020.
+To learn more about this opportunity, please download the RFP or reach out to our team at email@example.com.